-- Leave the wine to ferment for at 2 months.
+- Leave the wine to ferment for 2 months.

 - At some point, the wine may smell bad, like nail polish remover.
 That is part of the process as ethanol is converted to acetaldehyde before turning into acetic acid.

 - The vinegar is ready when it is sour.
-You can either test the pH or taste it.
+You can either use a kit to test the pH or taste it.
 If it’s sour then it’s ready to be bottled.

 - Store finished vinegar in an air-tight bottle.
 I recommend letting it age for another month or two.
 While it won’t become more acidic, aging will help to develop the flavor.